 Can people buy more food?

-Food stores are running out and many markets are empty.
+Because of what's happening in South Sudan — violence, instability, recurring displacement — food stores are running out and many markets are empty.
 Traders are too worried about possible attacks to transport food supplies from safer areas.

 What is life like in camps?